-Providing our customers with fast and reliable access to the internet at any location - at home, work, and on the go
+Broadband is SaskTel's North Star and core service.
+Our mission to provide an exceptional customer experience begins with delivering fast and reliable broadband throughout Saskatchewan, at any location-at home, work, and on the go.

 STRATEGIC GOALS

 Deliver an Exceptional Customer Experience